puppetlabs/puppetlabs-apache/README.md

 - `allow_from`: Whitelist of IPv4 or IPv6 addresses or ranges that can access `/server-info`.
 Valid options: One or more octets of an IPv4 address, an IPv6 address or range, or an array of either.
 Default: ['127.0.0.1','::1'].
 - `apache_version`: Apache's version number as a string, such as '2.2' or '2.4'.
 Default: the value of [`$::apache::apache_version`][`apache_version`].
 - `restrict_access`: Determines whether to enable access restrictions.
-If false, the `allow_from` whitelist is ignored and any IP address can access `/server-info`.
+If `false`, the `allow_from` whitelist is ignored and any IP address can access `/server-info`.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### Class: `apache::mod::passenger`